Achieving Softness in Disposable Hygiene Products With Smart Adhesive Solutions

 What impacts softness in disposable hygiene products?

 Several things impact softness in the product.
-As a first impression, there is the visual appearance, patterns, thickness and even the sound of the product.
+As a first impression, there is the visual appearance, patterns, thickness, and even the sound of the product.
 All of these things influence a consumer’s perception.
 These main factors have led manufacturers to focus more on raw materials and manufacturing processes for creating softness, and also on methodologies for measuring softness.

 The raw materials used to create nonwoven fabrics--polymer fibers made from synthetic or natural polymers--significantly contribute to the overall feeling of softness.
 Polymer fibers that have a smaller diameter produce a greater feeling of softness.
-In some cases bicomponent fibers, such as those that have a core/sheath structure, can also help increase softness.
+In some cases bicomponent fibres, such as those that have a core/sheath structure, can also help increase softness.

-Once the fibers are laid into a mat, they are bonded through chemical bonding, thermal bonding or mechanical bonding.
+Once the fibres are laid into a mat, they are bonded through chemical bonding, thermal bonding or mechanical bonding.
 For disposable hygiene, the main process is the combination of spunlaid and thermal bonding, which leads to relatively soft, cost-effective products.

-To create a soft, clothlike backsheet film for an absorbent article, a soft nonwoven fabric as described above and a watertight film must be combined.
+To create a soft, clothlike backsheet film for an absorbent article, a soft nonwoven fabric as described above and a breathable yet watertight film must be combined.
 There are two types of films typically used today in disposable hygiene: blown films, which are common in diapers produced in the United States, and cast films, which are widely used in diapers produced in Europe.

 Breathability of the film is a key factor in increasing comfort for the product wearer.
 This also contributes to the overall perception of softness.